Unemployment Rate

 What Unemployment Rate Measures

-The Unemployment Rate is a vital macroeconomic indicator that quantifies the percentage of the total labor force that is jobless but actively seeking employment.
-It is calculated by dividing the number of unemployed individuals by the total labor force (which includes both employed and unemployed individuals) and multiplying by 100 to express it as a percentage.
-In Japan, this crucial statistic is compiled and released monthly by the Statistics Bureau of Japan, part of the Ministry of Internal Affairs and Communications.
+The Unemployment Rate is a lagging economic indicator that measures the percentage of the total labor force that is currently unemployed but actively seeking employment.
+In Japan, this data is compiled and reported by the Statistics Bureau of Japan, a division of the Ministry of Internal Affairs and Communications.
+The calculation involves a survey of households to determine the number of individuals who are without work, available for work, and have actively sought employment within a specific reference period.

 Recent Trend Analysis